 Guarantors have all the defences to payment and/or performance available to them as the debtor.

 Where the debtor remains liable to the creditor, so does the guarantor.

-If the debtor is able to show that his or her own liability is extinguished or reduced, the guarantor gets the benefit of that reduction.
+If the debtor can show that his or her liability is extinguished or reduced, the guarantor gets the benefit of that reduction.